 2) The Mark I mounting used on battleships was a "short trunk" design where the shells and cartridges were sent to a handling room just below the mounting.

 3) The following description is adapted from "Naval Weapons of World War Two" by John Campbell: The ammunition supply for the King George V class was different for end and middle mountings.
 In P1, P4, S1 and S4, there were three fixed electric-powered, endless-chain hoists for LA shell, HA shell and cartridges.
 These hoists ran from the shell room and magazines to a handling room below each mounting.
 Here, shells and cartridges were fed into chutes leading to circular rings around the mounting at working chamber level.
 Cartridges were passed to hand-ups to the gunhouse while HA and LA shells were raised by hydraulic pusher hoists for each gun.
 The HA hoists raised the shell horizontally to a hand-controlled extension hoist near the inner trunnions.
 The shell then rolled into the fuze setting tray and afterwards was then moved by hand to the loading tray.
 The LA hoists came up in rear of the HA hoists with the shell raised vertically and was moved by hand to the loading tray.
+The loading tray was manually operated but ramming was hydraulically operated.
 In P2, P3, S2 and S3, there were two sets of fixed lower hoists with a break and transfer via chutes on the lower deck.
 The shell hoists of the lower set were dredger type, with the shells horizontal and not vertical as in the endless-chain hoists.
 Otherwise, the supply was the same as for the end mountings.